Skip to content

 Game Warden in Oregon — 2026 Career Guide

-By WardenTools Research Team · Last updated 2026-06
+By WardenTools · Last updated 2026-06

 Game wardens in Oregon are sworn law enforcement officers who enforce wildlife, hunting, fishing, and natural-resource laws under the Oregon State Police, Fish and Wildlife Division.
 Oregon fish and wildlife troopers are part of the State Police, unlike most states' separate agencies.
-The BLS does not separately report game-warden wage data for Oregon in its May 2023 OEWS release — when a state's workforce is small, the figure is suppressed for statistical reliability.
-We do not estimate suppressed figures.
-For current Oregon game warden pay, consult the Oregon State Police, Fish and Wildlife Division, which lists salary ranges in active job postings.
-Nationally, the BLS reports a median of $60,380 across 6,290 wardens.
+The May 2023 OEWS omits Oregon's game-warden wages — the BLS withholds state-level figures for small occupational cells to protect statistical reliability, and we will not guess at the suppressed value.
+Active pay scales live on the Oregon State Police, Fish and Wildlife Division recruitment page.
+Oregon's enforcement footprint is distinctive: trooper-staffed fish and wildlife patrols under the State Police, unlike most separate-agency states.
+Nationally, the median stands at $60,380 among 6,290 wardens.

 Oregon Game Warden Salary

 For comparison, the national mean wage across all 6,290 U.S. fish and game wardens is $61,120, and the national median is $60,380 (BLS OEWS May 2023).
-Oregon wardens should verify current pay ranges with the Oregon State Police, as the BLS does not separately report the state's data.
+Oregon wardens should verify current pay ranges with the Oregon State Police, Fish and Wildlife Division, as the BLS does not separately report the state’s data.
 Actual pay depends on experience, rank, and whether the warden is state- or federally-employed.

 Related: Game warden salary overview · Best states for game wardens